 And lastly, and this is just my assumption (Costco has not stated this publicly), Costco is strict on their policy of members using their own cards to purchase.
 I've seen people get denied at the cashier for bringing a family member's card.

-According to them, you must use your own card when shopping.
-Allowing people to use an app opens the door for increased card sharing amongst friends and family.
+According to them, you must use your own Costco shop card when shopping.
+Allowing people to use a Costco mobile app opens the door for increased card sharing amongst friends and family.
 You can download the app from both Android's Google Play or Apple App Store.
 Costco also offers a loyalty program, which allows customers to earn rewards for shopping at the store.
 The rewards can be used to purchase items in the store or online.

 Do they at least have self-checkout?

 Yes!
 Costco does have a self-checkout section at most of their stores.
 Usually, the stores that do offer self-checkout are the most popular stores that get a lot of traffic.

 This is one of Costco's methods of keeping their checkout lines moving quick and smooth.

 Grocery stores are a popular place to buy groceries, and Costco is one of the largest grocery stores in the United States.
 The Costco warehouse stores have a large selection of groceries, and the prices are generally lower than at other grocery stores.
 Costco members can also buy items in bulk, which can save them money.
 Costco gas stations, Costco pharmacy, and Costco travel are also available through the website.

 Nowadays, payment options are more diverse than ever before.
 Costco offers a variety of payment methods, including credit cards, debit cards, and cash.
 Members can also use Costco’s membership rewards programs to earn points that can be redeemed for cash or merchandise.
 Gas prices at Costco are generally lower than at other gas stations, and members can also use Costco’s loyalty program to earn discounts on items in the store.
 Moreover, the digital app offers exclusive deals and coupons.
 This app is available on both Android and iPhone.